League Labs

 • Exposure to advanced topics tailored to each student’s interests and goals

-To prepare for projects, students can take free short classes in our Code CLinic meetup.
+To prepare for projects, students can take free short classes in our Code Clinic meetup.
 Classes cover topics like version control systems, professional development environments, software testing, debugging strategies, and industry-standard practices that professional programmers use daily.
 Code Clinic helps bridge the gap between learning syntax and working like a professional developer, preparing students for internships, jobs, and university-level computer science.
-These classes are offered free as part of our mission to prepare youth for technology careers.

 • Weekly online masterclasses led by professional engineers